mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 The importance of context, historicity and cultural factors are particularly relevant for this intervention in a non-formal educational context with diverse stakeholder.

-The process of describing the varied sources of influence on the evolving design, learning as movements, horizontal etc.

 The value of participant input to intervention-based research in the domain of technology use is well explored via participatory research  [@iversen_computational_2018-1; @iivari_critical_2017], design-based approaches [@papavlasopoulou_exploring_2019; @barab_design-based_2004] and formative interventions [@cole_fifth_2006; @blunden_formative_2023].
 In line with these research perspectives, the development of the tools and processes used by participants in this study emerged in response to my analysis of participant experience and their direct feedback.